On the mistakes of others

 Destroyed by other aircraft and agents - 26. ”

 By themselves, this data is very, very interesting.
 However, the conclusion that the author then makes is, to put it mildly, strange.
 “Which of these is the conclusion?”
-And the conclusion is simple: in the presence of an aircraft carrier fleet, when aircraft carriers are the main warships and carry out the main tasks, and, at the same time, in the conditions of extremely intense air warfare waged by base aircraft against the Japanese fleet (both army and navy), aircraft of all types sank fewer ships than surface ships and submarines, ”the author concludes.
+And the conclusion is simple: in the presence of an aircraft carrier fleetwhen the aircraft carriers are the main warships and perform the main tasks, and at the same time in conditions of extremely intense air warfare waged by the base aircraft against the Japanese fleet (both army and navy), all types of aircraft sank less ships than surface ships and submarines. " - concludes the author.

 I wonder what exactly Alexander wants to convey?
 That surface ships and submarines are one and the same?
 Or that army aviation is not “aviation”.
 Or that it is not deck aviation ...